Justin Bieber: 2020–2022: Changes and Justice

-On December 24, 2019, Bieber announced that he would be releasing his fifth studio album and embarking on his fourth concert tour in 2020.
+On December 24, 2019, Bieber announced he would be releasing his fifth studio album and embarking on his fourth concert tour in 2020.
 The album's first single, "Yummy", was released on January 3, 2020.
 It debuted at number two on the Billboard Hot 100.
-On December 31, 2019, Bieber also released a trailer announcing his 10-part YouTube Originals docu-series Justin Bieber: Seasons, which focused on an array of themes: his life post-hiatus from music, marriage, preparation for new music, and battle against Lyme disease.
-Episodes were released weekly on Mondays and Wednesdays from January 27, 2020.
-The docu-series amassed 32.65 million views within its first week of release, breaking the all-time record for the most-viewed premiere in its first week of all YouTube Originals.
-Appearing on The Ellen DeGeneres Show on January 28, 2020, Bieber confirmed the release date of his fifth studio album, Changes, to be February 14, 2020.
-The same day, he also released a promotional single for the album, "Get Me", featuring American singer-songwriter Kehlani.
-On February 7, 2020, Bieber released "Intentions" featuring Quavo, as the second single from the album.
+On December 31, 2019, Bieber released a trailer announcing his 10-part YouTube Originals docu-series Justin Bieber: Seasons, which focused on an array of themes: his life post-hiatus from music, marriage, preparation for new music, and battle against Lyme disease.
+The docu-series amassed 32.6 million views within its first week, breaking the record for the most-viewed premiere in its first week of all YouTube Originals.
+Appearing on The Ellen DeGeneres Show on January 28, 2020, Bieber confirmed the release date of his fifth studio album, Changes, to be February 14.
+He released a promotional single for the album, "Get Me" featuring Kehlani.
+On February 7, 2020, Bieber released "Intentions", as the second single from the album.
 The song peaked at number five on the Billboard Hot 100.
-Changes was released on February 14, debuting at number one on the UK and US Billboard 200 charts, making Bieber the youngest solo artist in history to have seven number-one albums in the US.

-On May 8, 2020, American singer Ariana Grande and Bieber released the single "Stuck with U", to help raise funds for the first responders of the COVID-19 pandemic and their families.
+Changes was released on February 14, debuting at number one on the UK and US Billboard 200 charts, making Bieber the youngest solo artist to have seven number-one albums in the US.
+On May 8, 2020, American singer Ariana Grande and Bieber released the single "Stuck with U", to help raise funds for the first responders of the COVID-19 pandemic.
 The song debuted atop the Billboard Hot 100, becoming his sixth number-one single in the US.
+On September 4, 2020, Bieber played a starring role in the music video for DJ Khaled's single "Popstar".
-On September 4, 2020, Bieber played a lead starring role in the music video for DJ Khaled's single "Popstar" featuring Drake.
-On September 18, 2020, Bieber released a collaboration with Chance the Rapper titled "Holy", which Bieber called the start of his new era and the first single from his upcoming sixth studio album.
-It peaked at number three on the Billboard Hot 100.
-On October 15, 2020, he released "Lonely", a collaboration with Benny Blanco as the second single from his upcoming album.
-The song peaked at number 12 on the Billboard Hot 100.
-Bieber and J Balvin were featured on a remix of 24kGoldn's single, "Mood", which was released on November 6, 2020.
-On November 20, 2020, Shawn Mendes and Bieber released "Monster", for Mendes' fourth studio album, Wonder.
-It peaked at number eight on the Billboard Hot 100.

-On January 1, 2021, Bieber released the third single "Anyone" from his upcoming studio album, which peaked at number six on the Billboard Hot 100.
-On February 14, 2021, Bieber performed "Journals Live" in collaboration with TikTok, which marked his first-ever performance of his 2013 album Journals.
-It became the first long-form concert event on the platform and broke the record for the most-viewed single-artist livestream in the platform's history.
-On February 26, 2021, Bieber officially announced that his sixth studio album would be titled Justice.
-On March 5, 2021, Bieber released the album's fourth single, "Hold On", which peaked at number 20 on the Billboard Hot 100.
-Justice and its fifth single, "Peaches", were both released on March 19, 2021, and met with generally positive reviews.
-It debuted at number one on the Billboard 200, becoming Bieber's eighth number-one project, while "Peaches" debuted at number one on the Billboard Hot 100, becoming his seventh number-one single respectively.
-As a result, Bieber set major records in the US.
-Bieber became the youngest solo artist to have eight US number-one albums, breaking a 56-year-old record held by Elvis Presley.
-He became the first solo male artist in history to simultaneously debut a song and an album at number one in the US.
-He also became the first male act to have his first 6 studio albums debut at number one on the Billboard 200.
+On September 18, 2020, Bieber released "Holy" featuring Chance the Rapper as the first single from his upcoming sixth studio album; it peaked at number three on the Billboard Hot 100.
+On October 15, 2020, he released the album's second single "Lonely" in collaboration with Benny Blanco, which peaked at number 12 on the Billboard Hot 100.
+On November 6, 2020, Bieber and J Balvin were featured on a remix of 24kGoldn's single "Mood".
+On November 20, 2020, Shawn Mendes and Bieber released "Monster"; it peaked at number eight on the Billboard Hot 100.
+On January 1, 2021, Bieber released the third single "Anyone", which peaked at number six on the Billboard Hot 100.
+On February 14, 2021, Bieber performed "Journals Live" in collaboration with TikTok, which marked the first live performance of his 2013 album Journals; it was the first long-form concert event on the platform and broke the record for the most-viewed single-artist livestream in the platform's history.
+On February 26, 2021, Bieber announced his sixth studio album would be titled Justice.
+On March 5, 2021, he released the album's fourth single, "Hold On", which peaked at number 20 on the Billboard Hot 100.
+On March 19, 2021, Bieber released Justice and its fifth single, "Peaches".
+The album was met with generally positive reviews and received 8 nominations at the 64th Annual Grammy Awards.
+It debuted at number one on the Billboard 200, becoming Bieber's eighth number-one project, while "Peaches" debuted atop the Billboard Hot 100, becoming his seventh number-one single, respectively.
+As a result, Bieber became the youngest solo artist to attain eight US number-one albums, breaking a 56-year-old record held by Elvis Presley, and the first solo male artist to simultaneously debut a song and an album at number one in the US.
+He also became the first male act to have his first six studio albums debut at number one on the Billboard 200.